 A buy-sell agreement clearly defines:

-- the price at which the co-owner’s share will be purchased or the formula that will be used for determining the value at the time of a covered event
+- The price at which the co-owner share will be purchased or the formula that will be used for determining the value at the time of a covered event

-Keep in mind that if a buy-sell agreement calls for the remaining shares to be sold to the surviving owners, then the deceased owner’s heirs or estate is legally obliged to do so.
+Remember that if the agreement calls for the remaining shares to be sold to the surviving owners, the deceased owner’s heirs or estate is legally obliged.

-Why is life insurance a preferred way to fund a buy/sell agreement?
+Why are life insurance owners to fund buy/sell agreements?

-It is a common practice to use life insurance for a buy-sell agreement, and it is easy to understand why.
-On the one hand, a life insurance policy ensures that the deceased owner’s family will not have to wait to receive the payout after his death.
-Yet, it ensures that surviving owners will not have to borrow money to purchase the former owner's portion.
+An owner’s insurance policy ensures that the deceased owner’s family will not have to wait to receive the payout after his death.
+Yet, it means that surviving owners will not have to borrow money to purchase the former owner’s portion.

-With a buy-sell agreement, the surviving owners can ensure business continuity without costly interruptions, protect its credit position, guarantee the continuity of the management, and maintain control over their business.
+With a buy-sell agreement, the surviving owners can ensure business continuity without costly interruptions, protect their credit position, guarantee the continuity of the management, and maintain control over their business.

-That said, term life insurance, which can be 10-15 times cheaper than permanent life, is not a bad option either, as most plans can be renewed up to age 75 (if not longer).
-But make sure you buy a term life policy with the guaranteed renewability clause.
+Term life insurance, which can be 10-15 times cheaper than permanent life, is not a bad option either, as most plans can be renewed up to age 75 (if not longer).
+But ensure you buy a term life policy with a guaranteed renewability clause.
 This clause safeguards your right to renew.

 Simply put, if you wish to renew your policy, the insurer cannot refuse you.
 The renewal premium is always higher than the preceding rate, although this is not due to a change in the insured’s health.

-If you want to use life insurance for a buy-sell agreement, there are two pitfalls to avoid:
+If you want to use life insurance for buy-sell agreements, there are two pitfalls to avoid:

 1. Keep in mind the plan’s expiry date